Portland Timbers Logo

 Portland Timbers Logo 2011-2015

-The ax runs out of the circle – the lower part of the handle laps over the club nickname where all letters are uppercase.
-The word “Portland” is bigger than the word “Timbers.”
-It’s done on purpose to demonstrate the reference to the region.
-The Timbers logo also reflects the team’s colors, ponderosa green, and moss green, representing the state of Oregon’s forests.
+The axe extends beyond the circle; the lower part of the handle hangs over the club’s nickname, where all letters are uppercase.
+The word “Portland” is larger than the word “Timbers.”
+This is done specifically to demonstrate a reference to the region.
+The “Timbers” logo also reflects the team’s colors, ponderosa green and moss green, symbolizing Oregon’s forests.

 2016 – 2018